pflanze/functional-perl/docs/intro.md

 ## Lazy evaluation

-Perl, like most traditional programming languages, is evaluating exressions and statements eagerly: an expression used to set a variable is evaluated before assigning its result to a variable and the variable assignment happens before the code continues after its trailing semicolon, and expressions in argument position of a subroutine or method call are evaluated before the statements in the subroutine are evaluated.
-This means for example that we get this
+Perl, like most programming languages, is evaluating exressions and statements eagerly: an expression used to set a variable is evaluated before assigning its result to a variable and the variable assignment happens before the code continues after its trailing semicolon, and expressions in argument position of a subroutine or method call are evaluated before the statements in the subroutine are evaluated.
+This means for example that we get this behaviour:
-behaviour:

     repl> fun inverse ($x) { 1 / $x }
     repl> fun or_square ($x,$y) { $x || $y * $y }